lattejed/tezos-azure-hsm-signer/README.md

 This setup requires both an Azure VM and an HSM-backed Key Vault.
 The lowest cost VM will work (~$5/month) and a single key will cost ....

-## Other projects
+## Related projects

 ...

-Although this project is not a direct port of any of these previous projects, I would like to thank them for open sourcing their work and making it freely available for review.
+Although this project is not a direct port of any of these projects, I would like to thank the authors for open sourcing their work and making it freely available for review.